What to Expect In an Interview with a Ghostwriter

 The next interview with a ghostwriter and the next

-After you complete your initial interview with a ghostwriter, you will probably immediately know if this writer will be your ghost.
+After you complete your initial interview with a ghostwriter, you will probably immediately know if this writer is the right one for you.
 A rapport and bond should form quickly.
 If you have to “think about it,” the answer is probably no. Interview another writer.

 Once you sign the contract and send the down payment, the next step will be to send all the written information you might have to your new ghostwriter.
 For me, one of the best sources of research is in written form.
 This gives me a great foundation to start learning what I need to know to write your book.

 Some clients have a first draft that needs a complete overhaul, while others have a lot of detailed notes.
 Some provide journal entries or articles, while some have notes or documents written on cocktail napkins.
 Gather up all these pieces so you can send them to your ghostwriter.
 These written samples are invaluable, as they will help your ghostwriter capture your voice.